How smooth is the drift of the mixed fractional Brownian motion?: The proof of Theorem

-\begin{rem} The assertion of Theorem \ref{thm} is obvious for $H=1$ since in this case the unique solution to equation \eqref{Leq} is $L(s,t) =-1/(1+t)$.
-The process $\varphi_t = -X_t/(1+t)$ in \eqref{phi} has the same H\"older exponent as the mixed fBm itself, which, for $H=1$, has the form $X_t= \xi t+ B_t$ with the standard Gaussian random variable $\xi$ independent of $B$.
-Thus, $\gamma < \frac 1 2$ as claimed.
-The case $H\in (\frac 34, 1)$ is more involved since \eqref{Leq} is no longer solvable in a closed form. \end{rem}
+Its unique solution is constant in $r$ and is given by $L(r,s)=-1/(1+s)$.
+Consequently, the process in \eqref{phi} takes the form $\varphi_s = -X_s/(1+s)$.
+It has the same H\"older exponent as the mixed fBm itself, which, for $H=1$, reduces to \footnote{ This is not to be confused with the representation \eqref{DM} in which $\overline B$ is a Brownian motion adapted to the filtration generated by $X$. } $X_s= \xi s+ B_s$ where the random variable $\xi\sim N(0,1)$ is independent of $B$.
+Thus, $X$ is as smooth as the Brownian motion - that is, H\"older continuous for any $\gamma < 1/2$, as claimed.
+The case $H\in (3/4, 1)$ is more subtle, since \eqref{Leq} is no longer solvable in a closed form. \end{remark}